 And, they’re almost always the only way to get to the bedroom areas in a house, so they’re constant traffic areas during the day, complicating production and necessitating fairly thorough daily clean-up.

-Experienced painting & finishing contractors know that there’s a large amount of work that goes into refinishing a stair, often because they’ve underbid one or two.
-Also, it’s hard work – masking a 2 story interior entry/stairwell and sanding spindles, stain & spraying clear finishes; this is top-shelf rated, from a difficulty standpoint.
+Experienced painting & finishing contractors know that there’s a large amount of work that goes into refinishing a staircase, often because they’ve underbid one or two.
+Also, it’s hard work –- masking a 2-story interior entry/stairwell and sanding spindles, staining and spraying clear finishes — this is top-shelf rated, from a difficulty standpoint.

 All that said, the work still needs to be done; how can a home re-design be complete without tying in the staircase to the new floor finish, or the new wood doors, etc.?

-- With that in mind, sand the existing wood thoroughly so new stain will adhere.
-If your wood is going lighter stain than current, you need to completely remove the existing finish before proceeding.
-Either way, clean the surfaces very well after sanding- begin with a vacuum then a clean cloth dampened with mineral spirits or regular paint thinner, or denatured alcohol, or commercially pre-mixed surface prep compound – make sure whatever you use to clean is compatible with your stain or primer.
+With that in mind, sand the existing wood thoroughly so the new stain will adhere.
+If your wood is going a lighter stain than current, you need to completely remove the existing finish before proceeding.
+Either way, clean the surfaces very well after sanding – begin with a vacuum, then a clean cloth dampened with mineral spirits or regular paint thinner, or denatured alcohol, or commercially pre-mixed surface prep compound (make sure whatever you use to clean is compatible with your stain or primer).

-- If you’re painting, sanding is still necessary; handrail assemblies get a lot of wear so your new finish needs to have a strong bond to the existing finish, paint or stain.
+If you’re painting your staircase, sanding is still necessary; handrail assemblies get a lot of wear, so your new finish needs to have a strong bond to the existing finish, paint or stain.
 If you’re painting and you plan on using primer, it too will bond better over a lightly scuffed surface than one that is merely clean.

-- If you’re balusters are paint and rails are stain, then it’s almost always easier to finish the handrail & baserail first in the new stain color, then carefully mask them with Frog brand tape (made by Shurtech, available everywhere!).
+If your balusters are paint and rails are stain, then it’s almost always easier to finish the handrail and baserail first in the new stain color, then carefully mask them with Frog brand tape (made by Shurtech, available everywhere!).
 Once the baserail is taped you can begin to repaint the balusters.

-- Stringers & risers; do these last – and if you’re in a busy, high-traffic home, do the risers 1 half (right or left) all the way up, block traffic on that side too so the kids don’t kick the soft paint as they’re trotting up, next day finish the other side and block it.
+Stringers & risers: Do these last – and if you’re in a busy, high-traffic home, do the risers one half (right or left) all the way up, block traffic on that side so the kids don’t kick the soft paint as they’re trotting up, and the next day finish the other side and block it.

-- Final steps; unmasking, touching up after runner (if one is being installed) and other areas that look like they might need a little extra TLC.
-Note; if you have basement and main stairs, begin with the basement- these stairs are often much simpler, and in less visible light so they make great practice areas.
+Note: If you have basement and main stairs, begin with the basement — these stairs are often much simpler, and in less visible light, so they make great practice areas.

 Refinishing your staircase is only complex because of the many components and high-usage.
-Aside from that it’s still just stain & paint so don’t get psyched-out, just take your time and don’t rush application or drying.
+Aside from that it’s still just stain and paint, so don’t get psyched out!
+Just take your time and don’t rush application or drying.